AdamSobieski/Narratology/Content/Knowledge.md

 ## Recursive Expressiveness

-A number of possibilities are being explored for enabling clauses to be arguments in clauses.
+A number of approaches are being explored to allow expressions to be used as arguments in expressions, e.g.: `P1(x, P2(y, z))`.

-_Coming soon._